-IIC.
-Invisible in the canal hearing aids are particularly good for people looking for the most discreet conventional custom made hearing aid that sits deep in the ear.
+Invisible in the canal hearing aids are particularly good for people looking for the most discreet conventional custom-made hearing aid that sits deep in the ear.
 Suitable for mild to moderate hearing loss.
 Some manufacturers offer limited remote control options but no wireless connectivity.
 Not always suitable for people with very narrow ear canals or those with reoccurring ear infections

-CIC.
-Completely in the canal hearing aids are slightly larger than an IIC, however they still offer a custom made discreet fit.
+Completely in the canal hearing aids are slightly larger than an IIC, however, they still offer a custom-made discreet fit.
 Modern miniaturisation of receivers and improved feedback control means that most manufacturers have a model suitable for moderate to severe hearing loss.
 Almost all manufacturers offer a remote control option and some now offer wireless compatibility.
 This style will be suitable to most ear canals.

 Suitable for moderate to severe hearing loss with optional remote control or wireless compatibility.
 This style will be suitable to most ear canals.

-POWER HEARING AIDS.
 For severe to profound hearing loss there have been positive developments.
-These include: increased sound without distortion, frequency transposition or compression to move non audible sounds into audible areas of hearing and increased control and wireless capability.
+These include: increased sound without distortion, frequency transposition or compression to move non-audible sounds into audible areas of hearing and increased control and wireless capability.
 Power hearing aids also have less feedback issues and a reduction in size for increased discretion and comfort.